 This summer I was seventeen and I was really happy.
 ‘Them’ refers to my dad, and Elsa, his mistress.
-I should explain straight away how we lived, because it’s can be unbelievable.
+I should explain straight away how we lived, because it wasn’t normal.
 My dad was forty, a widower for fifteen years.
 He was still young and full of life, of possibility.
-When I left the school to join him two years before that, I couldn’t have known he was living with a woman.
+When I left the school to join him two years before that, I didn’t know he was living with a woman.
 And it took me longer to accept that the woman changed every six months.
 But it soon seduced me, this new and easy life, it suited me.
 He was an easy guy, skilled at business, always curious and quickly bored, and the ladies adored him.
-I had no trouble loving him, tenderly, because he was good, generous, fun, and he was full of affection for me.
+I had no trouble loving him, really caring, because he was good, generous, fun, and he was full of affection for me.
 I can’t imagine a better or more entertaining friend.
-At the beginning of summer he was even kind enough to ask if it would bore me if Elsa, his current mistress, came with us on holiday.
+At the beginning of summer he was even kind enough to ask if Elsa, his current mistress, could come with us on holiday, whether it would annoy me.
 I actually encouraged him, I had to, because I knew he needed women, and besides Elsa wouldn’t tire us out at all.
 She was a tall, red-haired girl, very sexy but down to earth, who worked all along the Champs-Elysées in bars and studios.
 She was kind, quite simple and not very pretentious.
 Anyway, me and my dad were too happy to be heading out to complain about anything.
-He’d rented, on the coast of the mediterranean, a big white villa, isolated, beautiful.
+He’d rented a big white villa on the coast of the mediterranean, isolated and beautiful.
 We’d been dreaming about it since the first hot days of June.
 It was built on a promontory overlooking the sea, hidden from the road by a small wood of pine trees – a path down the cliff lead to a small golden cove, lined with red stone where the waves crashed and fell.
 Dad said we should leave our phones behind, and I loved the idea.
 I wanted the holiday to soak into us and leave us changed.

 Cut to Opening Credit Music QUEUE TITLE CARD – HELLO SADNESS over scenes of a dusty sunlit drive to the villa.
 Is this Los Angeles or France?

 The first days there were stunning.
 We spent hours on the beach, flattened by the heat, hour by hour taking on a healthy and golden colour, except Elsa who reddened and painfully peeled.
 My dad did complicated leg exercises to try and ward off the beginning of a belly which didn’t really go with his Don Juan lifestyle.
-From dawn I was in the sea, buried in the cold and transparent water, cleaning myself of all the shadows and dust of Paris with random lengths around the bay.
-I stretched out on the sand, grabbing fistfuls of it and letting escape between my fingers in a soft yellow stream… I thought it was like the passing of time, an easy thought.
+From dawn I was in the sea, buried in the cold and clear water, cleaning myself of all the shadows and dust of Paris swimming random lengths around the bay.
+Stretching out on the sand, I grabbed fistfuls of it and let it escape between my fingers in a soft yellow stream… thinking it was like the passing of time, an easy thought.
 It was nice to have easy thoughts.
 It was summer.

 Before Salil left, he offered to teach me to sail.
-I went back in for dinner absorbed in thoughts about him, and hardly joined in the conversation – I barely noticed how tense my dad was.
-After dinner, we lay out on the sofas on the terrace, like we did every evening.
+I went back in for dinner absorbed in thoughts about him, and didn’t join in the conversation – I barely noticed how tense my dad was.
+After dinner, we lay out on the sofas on the terrace like we did every evening.
 The sky was scattered with stars.
-I watched them, vaguely hoping that they would begin to fall and sail across the sky.
-But it was only the beginning of July, too early.
-They didn’t move.
+I watched them, vaguely hoping that some would begin to fall and sail across the sky.
+But it was only the beginning of July, too early for that.
+They didn’t budge.
 In the gravel round the terrace crickets were singing.
-There must have been thousands, drunk on the heat and the moon, to let out such a strange cry for whole nights.
-Someone had explained to me that they only scraped one front leg against the other, but I preferred to believe that it was a deep, throaty singing, instinctive like a cat in heat.
-Everything was well – only a few grains of sand between my skin and my dress defended me from the tender assaults of sleep.
+There must have been thousands, drunk on the heat and the moon, to let out such a strange cry through the night.
+Someone had explained to me that it was only them scraping one front leg against the other, but I preferred to believe that it was a deep, throaty singing, instinctive like a cat in heat.
+Everything was great – only a few grains of sand between my skin and my dress defended me from the tender assaults of sleep.
 Finally, my father cleared his throat and sat up on his sun lounger.

-– I should tell you that we will soon have a visitor, he said.
+– I should let you know that we will soon have a visitor, he said.

 – Come on, tell us who it is, said Elsa, always ready for gossip.